-At launch, Peacock will be available in the United States.
+At the moment, Peacock is only available in the United States.
 However, the company has global ambitions.
 Parent company Comcast’s purchase of European pay-TV provider Sky gave the company the infrastructure to develop a global streaming business.

 Who Will Peacock be For?

 NBCUniversal intends Peacock to have the same broad appeal as NBC.
 The company is using an ad-supported model and will need a large, demographically diverse audience to generate ad revenue.
 In addition, Peacock will attract customers by offering free, ad-supported access to some of its content.
-A Peacock Premium plan will unlock all of the ad-supported content and a Peacock Premium+ plan will remove advertising.
+A Peacock Premium plan unlocks all of the ad-supported content and a Peacock Premium+ plan removes most of the advertising.

-Since Comcast owns both NBCUniversal and the Xfinity cable and broadband service, Xfinity customers are the first to get access to Peacock.
+Since Comcast owns both NBCUniversal and the Xfinity cable and broadband service, Xfinity customers were the first to get access to Peacock.
 The ad-supported Peacock Premium subscription plan is a free feature of an Xfinity broadband subscription.
-However, it will only work with an Xfinity device such as the X1 cable gateway or the Flex streaming box.

 What Kind of Content is on Peacock?

 Content from all of the NBCUniversal TV and film operations — as well as original programming — will find its way into the Peacock content library.
 You will find TV shows going back to the 1950s as well as programming from Syfy and other NBCUniversal-owned cable channels.
 However, some classic NBC shows like Cheers were actually produced by CBS-owned Paramount so don’t appear on Peacock.